Current Customer Savings

 Bed bugs are elusive and usually nocturnal, which can make them hard to spot.
 They often lodge unnoticed in dark crevices, and eggs can be nestled in fabric seams.
 Aside from bite symptoms, signs include fecal spots, blood smears on sheets, and molts.
 Bed bugs can be found singly but often congregate once established.

 One of the easiest ways to identify a bed bug infestation is by the evidence of bite marks that appear on the face, neck, arms, hands, and any other body parts.
 However, these bite marks may take as long as 14 days to develop in some people so it is important to look for other clues when determining if bed bugs have infested an area.
-These signs may include the exoskeletons of bed bugs after molting, bed bugs in the fold of mattresses and sheets, a sweet musty odor, and rusty-colored blood spots from their blood-filled fecal material that is often excreted on the mattress or nearby furniture.
+These signs may include the exoskeletons of bed bugs after molting, bed bugs in the fold of mattresses and sheets, a sweet, musty odor, and rusty-colored blood spots from their blood-filled fecal material that are often excreted on the mattress or nearby furniture.

 They usually remain close to hosts, commonly in or near beds or couches.

 Control practices against these secretive pests must be detailed and extensive.
 Most of the bed bugs will be located around areas where people rest, but a percentage of bugs will move away from these sites to “hide” in more remote areas.
 If people do not address these “remote bugs”, an infestation will continue.
-Along with professional pest management controls, a bed bug certified mattress encasement will help protect you from bed bug attacks.
+Along with professional pest management controls, a bed bug-certified mattress encasement will help protect you from bed bug attacks.

-A comprehensive IPM program to control bed bugs may include a number of methods such as:
+A comprehensive IPM program to control bed bugs may include a number of methods, such as:

 A coordinated community IPM program can alleviate both the discomfort and cost of managing bed bugs.
 The underlying philosophy of a bed bug IPM is based on the fact that bed bug infestations will not go away without intervention.
 Intervention is most effective when populations are low.
 Such a coordinated effort could create a partnership among government, property managers, citizens, and pest management professionals to ensure an effective intervention facilitated by environmental health professionals.
 EPA and CDC recommend that pest management and environmental health professionals throughout the U.S. continue to use IPM strategies as they address the bed bug issue.